unytco/release-domino/testing_docs/3_0_phase_3_testing_details.md

 Let us know if you are interested in that.

-Once a Smart Agreement has been created, it appears in the Agreement Code Library {TODO: Check alternate naming: Agreements and Templates Library} under the Agreement Code Template from which it is derived.
+Once a Smart Agreement has been created, it appears in the Agreement Code Library under the Agreement Code Template from which it is derived.

 ##### Examples and Guidance for Creating Custom Smart Agreements

 We want to help you create custom Agreement Code Templates and Smart Agreements that you believe might be useful in your context.
 To that end, we have created a Templates and Agreements Library as a Github Repository.
 It has some additional examples and guidance and we would love to have you create new Templates and Agreements, try them out in Domino and add them to the [Templates and Agreements Library](https://github.com/unytco/rave_library).
 This is a Repo that will enable sharing across Domino Accounting Alliances enabling a wider community of projects to view, play with, and gain inspiration from one anothers' Smart Agreement efforts.

-{TODO:
-Rename this RAVE Library and update name and URL here }

 For a summary and guidance, start by looking at the comments at the top of the execution_code.rhai file in any particular Template.
 Any example Smart Agreements should be stored in an Agreements directory within each particular Agreement Code Template directory.